 Two-time Block contestant, renovator, interior designer, blogger, ambassador and mum, this lady sure wears a lot of hats and each with total style of course!
-You can keep up to date with all her projects and life as a mummy over on her blog Bec Marks the Spot.
+Her most recent project is launching an interior design and decoration studio, Nectaar, which is sure to inspire with her signature contemporary yet relaxed aesthetic.

 5. Kirsten Jackson

 Kirsten didn’t take knock backs as a sign to stop pursuing her art, instead she kept forging ahead — seeking out constructive criticism — and refining her technique until she made it.
 Her interview still stands out as one of the most inspiring chats we’ve had and now she’s a well established, sold out artist.